resbaz/lessons/authorea/lesson_plan.md

 discussion).
 The team at Authorea have therefore put together a web-friendly LaTeX [cheat sheet](https://authorea.com/users/3/articles/6868/_show_article).

 **Challenge:** Use the cheat sheet to produce a document that briefly summarises you current research.
+Export that document in your favorite PDF style.

 ### 4. Version control